Ra1nningDay/Ra1nningDay/README.md

 ###

-<p align="left">I started my adventure with PHP, Laravel, and MySQL, building web apps and taming database.
-Those were fun days!
-But I’m all about growth, so I dove into the TypeScript universe, rocking Next.js for slick, scalable frontends and NestJS for bulletproof backends.
-This stack?
-It’s my happy place—clean, structured, and endlessly fun to play with.
-And yeah, I swapped VS Code (still cool, no hate!) for Neovim.
+<p align="left">I began my journey with PHP, Laravel, and MySQL, creating web applications and managing databases.
+Those were enjoyable days!
+However, I believe in continuous growth, so I immersed myself in the TypeScript ecosystem, using Next.js for sleek, scalable frontends and NestJS for robust backends.
+This tech stack?
+It’s my happy place—clean, organized, and endlessly enjoyable to work with.
+I also transitioned from VS Code (which I still think is great) to Neovim.
 Why?
-Because I’m a sucker for a challenge, and nailing those keybindings feels like unlocking a superpower. :wq is basically my life motto now.</p>
+Because I love a challenge, and mastering those keybindings feels like unlocking a superpower.
+The command :wq has become my life motto.</p>

 ###